Peter H. Cannon: Fiction

 His fiction includes Pulptime (WeirdBook Press, 1984), in which Lovecraft, Long and Sherlock Holmes team up to solve a mystery; Scream for Jeeves: A Parody (Wodecraft Press, 1994), which retells some of Lovecraft's stories in the voice of P. G. Wodehouse's Bertie Wooster.
 An omnibus of these two titles has been issued as The Lovecraft Papers (Science Fiction Book Club, 1996); this contains the corrected/expanded version of Pulptime.

-He has also penned Lovecraft Chronicles (Mythos Books, 2004;Subterranean Press, 2008), a novel based on Lovecraft's personal life.
-Later stories are collected Forever Azathoth and Other Horrors (Tartarus Press, 1999; rev. ed.
+He has also penned The Lovecraft Chronicles (Mythos Books, 2004;Subterranean Press, 2008), a novel based on Lovecraft's personal life.
+Later stories are collected in Forever Azathoth and Other Horrors (Tartarus Press, 1999; rev. ed.
 Subterranean Press, 2011 (as Forever Azathoth: Pastiches and Parodies); rev. ed.
 Hippocampus Press, 2012 (as Forever Azathoth: Parodies and Pastiches).
 He has also issued The Sky Garden (a chapbook; Dementia Press, 1989) and Episode of Pulptime and One Other (W. Paul Ganley: publisher, 2003 - two stories, one Lovecraftian, the other a story called "Vid" in which Count Dracula attempts to land a publishing contract.
 According to the copyright page of Episode of Pulptime & One Other, the edition was limited to 150 signed, numbered copies, of which "several" were bound in hardcover.

 He has also written several short stories in the Cthulhu Mythos genre, often with an element of parody.
-These include "Azathoth in Arkham" and "The Revenge of Azathoth", two sequels to "The Thing on the Doorstep"; "The Undercliffe Sentences", a takeoff on Ramsey Campbell; and "The Madness Out of Space", originally presented as a "lost" story by Lovecraft.
+These include "Forever Azathoth," a six-part sequel to "The Thing on the Doorstep"; "The Undercliffe Sentences", a takeoff on Ramsey Campbell; and "The Madness Out of Space", originally presented as a "lost" story by Lovecraft.
 Numerous other similar stories are collected in two chapbooks - The Thing in the Bathtub and Other Lovecraftian Tales: The Early Cannon Volume One (Tsathoggua Press, 1997) and its companion volume Tales of Lovecraftian Horror and Humor: The Early Cannon Volume Two (Tsathoggua Press, 1997).
 The latter contains a checklist of Cannon's tales between 1979 and 1995.

 Cannon's story "The Letters of Halpin Chalmers", a direct sequel to Frank Belknap Long's "The Hounds of Tindalos", in which the main characters are thinly disguised versions of Frank and Lyda Long, appears in Robert Weinberg, Stefan R. Dziemianowicz and Martin H. Greenberg, 100 Crooked Little Crime Stories (NY: Barnes and Noble, 1994).